Nonnie2022/alx-system_engineering-devops/0x00-shell_basics/README.md

-Writing a script to print the absolute path name of the current working directory
+Script to display the contents of your current directory